ohgodimlemon/ToxiGuard-arygupta04-X-ohgodimlemon-/README.md

 4. **Model Preparation:**

 - Ensure that the trained models for the five categories (Toxic, Obscene, Insult, Threat, Identity Hate) are placed in the `models/` directory.
-These models should be saved as `.h5`, `.pkl`, or any other appropriate format depending on the framework used.

 5. **Run the bot:**